referential-ai/boswell-test/README.md

 - Statistical analysis of performance
 - Run metadata (timestamp, models used, domain info)
 - File paths to all generated artifacts
+- Timing data for all operations
+- Cost tracking information

 This file contains everything needed to reconstruct the entire test session.